-- The man in the kitchen drives a truck. - That dang cat squeezed some fresh orange juice. - The mouse in the corner by the stairs ate the cheese.

-Rule-based methods Similarity key techniques Probabilistic methods Minimum edit distance generative = a schematic strategy that describes a set of sentences completely.
+- The man in the kitchen drives a truck. - That dang cat squeezed some fresh orange juice. - The mouse in the corner by the stairs ate the cheese. generative = a schematic strategy that describes a set of sentences completely.
 Language and Computers

-- generative = a schematic strategy that describes a set of sentences completely. - potentially (structurally) ambiguous = have more than one analysis - (13) We need more intelligent leaders. - (14) Paraphrases: - a.
+- generative = a schematic strategy that describes a set of sentences completely. - potentially (structurally) ambiguous = have more than one analysis - (14) We need more intelligent leaders. - (15) Paraphrases: - a.
 We need leaders who are more intelligent. - b.
 Intelligent leaders?
 We need more of them! - hierarchical = categories have internal structure; they aren't just linearly ordered.